AdobeDocs/experience-cloud.en/help/experience-rollouts/guides/feature-flags/update-release-audience-rules.md

 ## Access the audience settings {#access}

+To start configuring who receives your release, navigate to the audience settings in the console:

 1. Open your release in the Experience Rollouts console.
 2. Go to the **Audience** tab.
 3. Enable the toggle next to **Audience Rules**.